chaos-mesh/website/versioned_docs/version-2.8.4/offline-installation.md

 kubectl create ns chaos-mesh
 ```

 Execute the installation command.
-When executing the installation command, you need to specify the namespace of Chaos Mesh and the image value of each component:
+When executing the installation command, you need to specify the namespace of Chaos Mesh and the image values of each component:

 ```bash
 helm install chaos-mesh helm/chaos-mesh -n=chaos-mesh --set images.registry=$DOCKER_REGISTRY